wrumble/CV-1/README.md

 ## Edward Antony Withers

 Junior developer/software engineer.
 Former English and Maths tutor.
 Studied code at Makers Academy and fell straight in love with  programming and design.
-Seeking an entry-level developer role with a focus on test-driven software craftsmanship and continued learning.
-With a little table tennis on the side.
+Seeking a challenging entry-level developer role with a focus on test-driven software craftsmanship and continued learning.

 ## Code Examples